 Grandma packed an equal number of curry puffs into 10 boxes and had 140 curry puffs left.
 If she packed the same equal number of curry puffs into 6 boxes, she would have 600 curry puffs left.
 How many curry puffs did Grandma have?

-In Primary 5, schools start to prepare their students for the eventual and dreaded PSLE.
+In Primary 5, schools start to prepare their students for the eventual PSLE.
 Therefore, the format of the exam paper is often similar to that of the PSLE paper.
 Not only do they need to deal with more questions, the difficulty level of the questions has also increased with a greater focus on problem sums.
+On top of that, Not to mention the duration of the paper is also longer.

-Your child will be sitting for 2 Math Papers in Primary 5 – Paper 1 and Paper 2, with Paper 1 being split into 2 booklets.
+Your child will be sitting for 2 Math Papers in Primary 5 – Paper 1 and Paper 2.
 The duration for Paper 1 is 1 h and the duration of Paper 2 is 1 h 30 minutes.
-Hence, the entire Primary 5 Math paper is 2 h 30 minutes.
-You can the format of the papers as well as an example of the types of questions below:
+Hence, the entire Primary 5 Math paper will be 2 h 30 minutes long.

 Paper 2 (Calculators are allowed)